A premium cruise without the premium crowds.

 How often the ship sails in open waters depends on the itinerary.
 The itineraries that sail along the coast should experience sheltered conditions on most days, but those that sail between islands will cross open waters and may sail through heavier seas.
 Unless you are certain that you’re impervious to seasickness, it is necessary to come prepared with precautionary medication or other methods of combatting seasickness.
 Please be aware that there are no doctors on board.

 What type of ship will I be on?

-We have two classes of ships – Motor Yacht and Motor Sailor – with both carrying between 35 and 50 passengers.
-Both ships’ primary propulsion method is motorised, but the Motor Sailor offers the romance of travelling with the wind when the sails are raised.
-The décor varies between ships – some contemporary, some more traditional in their styling.
-Only Cuba and Greece offer a choice of which ship to cruise on, while in others there’s a single ship type for a trip.
+We have two classes of ships: Motor Yacht and Motor Sailer, both of which carry between 31 and 50 passengers.
+Both ships’ primary propulsion method is motorised, but the Motor Sailer offers the romantic option of travelling with the wind when the sails are raised (when conditions are favourable).
+The decor varies between ships, with some contemporary and some more traditional in their styling.
+In some destinations, such as Cuba and Greece, there’s a choice of which ship to cruise on, while in others there’s a single ship type for a trip.
 View all of our ships here.

 How accessible are the ships?

-It’s important to be aware that none of the ships have lifts and moving between decks will involve climbing fairly steep stairways.
+It’s important to be aware that none of the ships have lifts, and moving between decks will involve climbing fairly steep stairways.
 To disembark the ship at port, you will need to walk down a narrow gangway lowered to the dock.
-All ships are small enough that they can dock at all ports, and tenders (small dinghies) are not necessary.
+All ships are small enough that they can dock at all ports, and tenders (small dinghies) will rarely be necessary.

 Who will I be travelling with?